dedetive/misle-java/README.md

 4. Add functionality to the item, which depends heavily on the item itself.
 In this case, a new section should be added in the Java file Inventory, to the method useItem().
 As-is, the item would be just an empty image with no functionality.
 5. Testing item:
    1. Try and get it from a chest.
-   2. You can also go to the KeyHandler class, and inside the debug keys section, remove the current functionality and add the following line:
+   2. You can also go to the KeyHandler class, and inside the debug keys section, comment out or remove the current functionality of the debug keys and add the following line:
     ```java
     if (player.keys.keyPressed.get("debug1")) {
         player.inv.addItem(createItem(12));